Carlik Jones: Chicago Bulls (2022–2023)

 On December 16, 2022, Jones signed a two-way contract with the Chicago Bulls.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.
 On March 3, 2023, Jones' deal was converted to a standard NBA contract by the Bulls and on April 5, he was named NBA G League Most Valuable Player.

 On October 20, 2023, Jones was waived by the Bulls, just prior to the start of the 2023–24 season.

 Zhejiang Golden Bulls (2023–2024)

 On November 1, 2023, Jones signed with the Zhejiang Golden Bulls of the Chinese Basketball Association.

 Partizan (2024–present)

-On August 20, 2024, Jones signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+On August 20, 2024, Jones signed with Partizan Mozzart Bet of the Serbian SuperLeague, the ABA League, and the EuroLeague.
 Over 34 EuroLeague games, Jones averaged 14.1 points, 5.4 assists and 3.2 rebounds on 46.1% shooting from the field.
 During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

+On October 20, 2025, Jones suffered a serious ankle injury during a game against KK FMP; he was subsequently ruled out for at least three months due to a fracture in his fifth metatarsal bone.
+Carlik Jones authored a remarkable month of basketball that revived Partizan Mozzart Bet Belgrade's season and saw him named as the EuroLeague Basketball MVP for the Month of March.
+The March award covered five games, during which Jones averaged 18.4 points, 4.8 assists and a 20.8 PIR.
+He shot 60.0% inside the arc and also contributed 3.0 rebounds and 1.2 steals per game.

+On April 10, 2026, Jones contract was extended with the team until the end of 2027-2028 season.